Message tracking in Microsoft 365 (Exchange Online)

 To check the status of any search started in the last ten days, use Get-HistoricalSearch.

 On-prem Exchange did not allow message tracking via the Exchange admin center.
-In Office 365, EAC enables message tracing and offers quite a comfortable experience.
-Although usually I prefer administrating Exchange Online with PowerShell, I must say that in this case, EAC seems to do its job very efficiently.
+In Microsoft 365, the EAC enables message tracing and offers quite a comfortable experience.
+Although usually I prefer administrating Exchange Online with PowerShell, I must say that in this case, the EAC seems to do its job very efficiently.

-To access Message trace, you can either use this link, or go to Exchange admin center > Mail flow > Message trace:
+To access the Message trace feature, you can either use this link, or go to Exchange admin center > Mail flow > Message trace:

 Now, you can either click Start a trace to specify your search criteria from scratch or use one of the templates available below.
 Templates open the same New message trace window, but they have some fields predefined.